tylertitsworth/5th-age-srd/Classes/Fighter.md

 #### Adventurer Feat

 If the target of your Taunt attacks one of your allies while affected by this Talent, it takes psychic damage equal to your Charisma modifier.
-This damage is doubled at 5th level and tripled at 8th.
+This damage is doubled at champion tier and tripled at epic tier.

 #### Champion Feat